 By Dr. Abia Nzelu

-In memory of Innocent Chukwuma, we call on all to support the drive to establish Nigeria’s first Comprehensive Cancer Centre (CCC).
-A CCC is NOT merely a hospital which has a radiotherapy machine.
-Rather, a CCC is a world-class, stand-alone tertiary health institution, with all its departments focused exclusively on cancer care.
-The CCC houses first-class Cancer research, preventive, curative and palliative care in one place, thereby leading to better outcomes across a range of measures – including, most importantly, Cancer survival.
+A Comprehensive Cancer Centre (CCC) is the only institution that can optimally tackle all stages and types of cancer.
+The CCC is NOT a hospital with a radiotherapy machine.
+Rather, it is a world-class, stand-alone tertiary health institution, with all its units focused solely on cancer care.
+The CCC houses first-class cancer research, preventive, curative, and palliative care in one place resulting in better outcomes across a range of measures – including, most importantly, cancer survival.

 Lagos Post Online,

 Lagos Post is an online publication that seeks to provide fair, unbiased, credible, balanced and useful information about Corporate Organisations, Governments and the General Public by breaking news in Business, Politics, Arts, Entertainment, Culture, and Sports in Nigeria, Africa and the World.
 As a global news portal, we continually stand for responsible journalism and sound media practice.